WebOfTrust/WOT-terms/docs/How we did/Chatbots.md

 ## Chatbase and other chatbots

+Chatbase only used the sources uploaded to it.
+However, it is built on chatGPT's gpt model and it has been known to sometimes break out of character and act as ChatGPT.

+Therefore, it has to be explicitly instructed in the base prompt to only respond with answers from the data it was trained on, and to never break character.

+Source: support@chatbase.co

+---

 The overall problem with these chatbots is the way how the bot is trained.
 Take a look on official documentation of OpenAPI (since chatbase claims to use GPT3.5 and 4): https://platform.openai.com/docs/guides/fine-tuning

 This is limited to specific models: davinci, curie, babbage, and ada.
 You can't actually train/ fine tune  GPT3.5 and 4 as you need it, you need to pick models which can be fine tuned.
 More info here: https://openai.com/blog/how-should-ai-systems-behave